 The first is that you don’t have to rebase onto a branch.
 You can rebase onto a particular commit.
 This allows you to “ratchet” your branch closer to where you want it.
-It doesn’t necessarily avoid fixing conflicts, but it make it easier to find out where the conflict is coming from.
+It doesn’t necessarily avoid fixing conflicts, but it makes it easier to find out where the conflict is coming from.

 It also feels like you’re doing something useful, and it makes

 --abort seem like less of a big deal.

 This is where interactive rebase comes in.
 You can use it to edit commit messages; you can merge commits (squash or fixup); you can reorder commits and you can flat out delete commits.